m-shimizu/Samples_Gazebo_ROS/src/spring/README.md

 This sample shows a functionable spring model.
 In this sample, you can find a spring model with a plugin "libSpring.so" and a source file as "src/Spring.cc".
+You can find how to get the location of a link consist of a liner joint.
 There is a world file as "worlds/spring.world" to show a spring model.

+## How to run.
+You can run this sample by using a following command.

+    $ roslaunch spring spawn_spring.launch

-You can run this sample by using a following command instead of using roslaunch.
+Or you can run this sample by using a following command instead of using roslaunch.

     $ gazebo ~/Samples_Gazebo_ROS/src/spring/worlds/spring.world